pat-coady/rnn/index.md

 ## Layer Sizes

 I started with a LSTM cell and some quick exploration to pick a reasonable optimizer and learning rate.
-Then I checked a grid of layer sizes: embedding layer, rnn layer (width and number of steps) and final hidden layer.
+Then I checked a grid of layer sizes: embedding layer, RNN layer (width and number of steps) and final hidden layer.

     embedding layer width = 64
-    rnn width = 192
+    RNN width = 192
-    rnn sequence length = 20
+    RNN sequence length = 20
     hidden layer width = 96

 At these settings, the model performance was most sensitive to decreasing the hidden layer width.
-A rnn sequence length of 20 steps is overkill for learning word vectors.
+A RNN sequence length of 20 steps is overkill for learning word vectors.
 Even at a rollout of 5 steps, you learn reasonably good word vectors.
 But with such a short sequence length the model does a terrible job at generating new text - typically repeating the same few words (e.g. 'it is. it is. it is. it is.')

 The lower grouping of training loss curves have a hidden layer size of 96.
 The upper grouping of curves have a hidden layer size of 64 (The y-axis is cross-entropy loss with 64-way candidate sampling.
 The x-axis is batch #.):